overwolf/overwolf.github.io/docs/topics/video-capture.md

 With this API, there is no auto-detect and auto-capture of the game highlights - you should listen to game events and manually start and stop the video capture.

-You should understand each supported game's mechanics, game flow, edge cases, timings, etc., in order to define and capture your game highlights.
+It would be best if you understood each supported game's mechanics, game flow, edge cases, timings, etc., to define and capture your game highlights.
-In addition, you can capture the whole game to file/s or even sttream it to  Twitch, Youtube, etc.
+Besides, you can capture the whole game to file/s or even stream it to  Twitch, Youtube, etc.

 This is the basic usage flow: